Kylie Jenner’s Former Assistant Victoria Villarroel Flaunts Cleavage In Sexy Black Corset Top

 “I hope I look like that when I wake up tomorrow,” a fourth fan wrote.

-In a previous report by The Inquisitr, shared a two-photo update on the popular photo-sharing site wherein she rocked a skimpy Halloween costume.
+In a previous report by The Inquisitr, Victoria shared a double update on the popular photo-sharing site where she rocked a skimpy Halloween costume.
 According to the report, Victoria dressed as Natalie Portman’s character, Alice, from the 2004 film Closer.
-In the photos, the model donned a sheer black bra that was studded in rhinestones.
-She paired the top with matching thong-style panties and wore a pink wig that was styled into a bob, very similar to what Natalie wore in the 2004 movie.
+In the photos, the model wore a sheer black bra that was studded in rhinestones.
+She paired the top with matching thong-style panties and wore a pink wig that was styled into a bob, very similar to what Natalie wore in the movie.